How to Install/Uninstall WordPress Plugins

 - Download your WordPress plugin to your desktop.

 - If downloaded as a zip archive, extract the plugin folder to your desktop.
-This is very important as files must be extracted in order to be uploaded properly to the wp-content/plugins folder.
+This is very important as files must be extracted to be uploaded properly to the wp-content/plugins folder.

 - Read through the Details readme file thoroughly to ensure you follow the installation instructions.